CharlesTheGreat77/DropAShello/README.md

 # DropAShello
-Simple Dropper written in C; using powershell to execute a reverse shell in memory
+Dropper written in C; using powershell to execute a reverse shell in memory 😈
 # Disclaimer
 I am not responsible for the usage of this utility, it is simply for researching and experimentation for myself.
 The user, YOU take full responsibility for your actions.